klmilam/columbia-ad-17/README.md

 ```

 ### Training using Cloud AI Platform
 Cloud AI Platform is a managed service for training machine learning models.
-It offers built-in support for hyperparameter tuning.
+This means that we do not deploy TPU/CPU resources; this is managed by the service.
 ```bash
 gcloud ai-platform jobs submit training "tpu_training_$(date +%Y%m%d%H%M%S)" \
         --staging-bucket "gs://internal-klm-tpu" \